 The NPMLE~$\npmle$ applies as a plug-in estimator of the prior distribution~$\trueprior$ for many purposes.
 The traditional statistical setting is density estimation, where working in a Gaussian mixture model greatly simplifies the problem of estimating the marginal density of each observation~$X_i$.
 In particular, $f_{\npmle, \Sigma_i}$ is a natural, tuning-free estimate of the true marginal density $f_{\trueprior, \Sigma_i}$.
 Another problem setting---at the heart of empirical Bayes methodology---is to imitate the Bayesian inference we would conduct if we knew~$\trueprior$.
 Denoising, using~$(\estvec_i)_{i=1}^n$ as plug-in estimators of the true posterior means~$(\orvec_i)_{i=1}^n$, represents the most basic instantiation.
 Finally, often we wish to compare~$\npmle$ to the prior~$\trueprior$ directly.
 Since we are estimating the prior given observations from a convolution model~$X_i\simind f_{\trueprior, \Sigma_i}$, deconvolution refers to the problem of estimating~$\trueprior$.

 In this section, we establish that the NPMLE is well-suited for all three disparate targets of estimation: the marginal densities~$(f_{\trueprior, \Sigma_i})_{i=1}^n$, the oracle posterior means~$(\orvec_i)_{i=1}^n$ and the prior~$\trueprior$.
-In this section, we allow for the possibility that~$\npmle$ is an approximate NPMLE, with the exact conditions being given in each theorem.
-Throughout this section, we use the standard notation~$X\lesssim_{p, q} Y$ to mean $X\le C_{p, q}Y$ for some positive constant $C_{p,q} > 0$ depending only on problem parameters~$p,q$.
+We allow for the possibility that~$\npmle$ is any approximate NPMLE, with the exact conditions being given in each theorem; hence, potential non-uniqueness (established in Lemma~\ref{rem-nonunique}) is not an issue in practice.
+Throughout this section, we use the standard notation~$x\lesssim_{p, q} y$ to mean $x\le C_{p, q}y$ for some positive constant $C_{p,q} > 0$ depending only on problem parameters~$p,q$.